Ferrero Rocher

 With that, I’ll pass the mic over to Glenn, and we can get things started.

-Thanks Logan.
+Thanks, Logan.
 Thanks for the introduction.
 I’m happy to join you today.
 Tell you a little bit about Ferrero and talk a little bit about how we’re using the technology to help us.

 We’re headed towards about $1.5 billion in annual sales.
 It was $1.3 a couple of months ago when I looked at it, but the number keeps going up.

-Got about 120 supply chain members on the team who are part of those functions that you heard Logan talk about – planning warehousing, distribution, customer service.
+Got about 120 supply chain members on the team who are part of those functions that you heard Logan talk about – planning, warehousing, distribution, customer service.
 We have 10 warehouses we’re dealing with right now, and we have five different distributors.
 I say distributors because we sell both directly to retailers, but we also sell to distributors, who in some cases sell on to retailers, so we have a multi-echelon supply network down to our ultimate consumers.

 So we’re here to talk to you about the gap.
 Reality never matches the plan.
 If we were all in a room, I’d ask people to hold their hands up, but I’m sure this is something we’re all familiar with, right?

-If you think in kind of simplified buckets, between where is it that we plan, what is it that’s on paper, for lack of a better term, in your ERP system, in your advanced planning system.
+If you think in kind of simplified buckets, between where we plan, what is it that’s on paper, for lack of a better term, in your ERP system, in your advanced planning system.
 We are looking at forecasted sales, forecasted shipments – forecast is all based on there being some sort of rationality, right?
 And sometimes it’s not so rational when you’re looking at what actually happens on the execution side, when you get actual POs and actual scheduled shipments.
 Obviously, you’re dealing with individual items on a customer level.

 Sometimes in planning, depending on the horizon you’re looking at, you may be looking at aggregated demand and supply.
 We tend to look at planning at a national level, meaning we pay attention to certain customers, especially customers that might have a large portion of our business.
-But really we’re looking at the national demand overall for our product, whereas execution really depends on what each individual customer is looking to do.
+But really, we’re looking at the national demand overall for our product, whereas execution really depends on what each individual customer is looking to do.

 Ultimately, planning loves to hue, and we would all love to hue, to the rationality of consumption, but shipments don’t always match consumption for all sorts of reasons.
 Those reasons could be good, they could be bad, but there’s something of a reality.

 Forecasted versus actuals is how it plays out.
-When you look at Weeks of Supply, Weeks of Supply mean something when you think about it in terms of your aggregated demand or your demand even on a SKU level, but it means something different to the various customers who may be carrying or have different levels of in-stock inventory or on shelf inventory.
+When you look at Weeks of Supply, Weeks of Supply mean something when you think about it in terms of your aggregated demand or your demand even on a SKU level, but it means something different to the various customers who may be carrying or have different levels of in-stock inventory or on-shelf inventory.

 At the end of the day, consumption versus shipment is really the big bucket that you’re trying to solve.